blynkkk/blynkkk.github.io/Widgets.md

 ### Tabs
 The only purpose of Tabs widget is to extend your project space.
 You can have up to 4 tabs.
+Also you can drag widgets between tabs.
+Just drag widget to the edge of project and wait 1 second.
+(For Android only)

 <img src="images/tabs_settings.png" style="width: 200px; height:360px"/>